EMajesty/dl4-mods/readme.md

 <br>

 Desolder or destroy the original tactile switches.
+Be careful not to lift a solder pad or cut a trace.

 ![fs](pictures/switches5.jpg)